Altitude Sickness in Tibet

 How to Deal with Altitude Sickness When Traveling to Tibet?

-First of all, you should take it easy, don’t be freaked out by altitude sickness, let alone stop your Tibet tour plan because of it.
+1) Take it easy.
+Please don’t be freaked out by altitude sickness, let alone stop your Tibet tour plan because of it.
 We should have a right understanding of altitude sickness.
-It’s hard to avoid it because the average of Tibet Autonomous Region is over 4,000 meters (13,124 feet).
-And the most popular tourist attractions like Everest Base Camp, Namtso, Mt.
+It’s hard to avoid it because the average altitude of the Tibet Autonomous Region is over 4,000 meters (13,124 feet).
+And the most popular tourist attractions like Everest Base Camp, Namtso, and Mt.
 Kailash, are around 5,000 meters (16,405 feet).
-According to our over 15-years’ Tibet tour experience, nearly 99% of travelers will overcome altitude sickness after the beginning of two or three days.
+According to our years of experience, nearly 99% of travelers will overcome altitude sickness after the beginning of two or three days.

 Tips: You can try to take some exercise to keep your body in good.
 Get enough sleep and avoid catching a cold before traveling to Tibet.
 If you catch a cold, unfortunately, please contact your tour agent to postpone the trip.